Xanax doses for sleep. Insomnia Solutions: Modern Sleep Medications and Their Effects

 and nicotine restriction, daily physical aerobic exercise, regular

-sleep and awakening times (including weekends)
+sleep and awakening times (including weekends), avoidance of

 large meals late in the evening, and maintaining a good sleep